Exhibition: Strangers in the Land - Impressions of India

 The exhibition uses rare books from Library collections to look at the impact of the Indian Rebellion of 1857, ‘a war of Indian Independence’, as Nehru termed it, and its legacy of bitterness, mistrust and self-doubt.
 Above all, the magnificence and mystery of India left an indelible mark on the British who went there.
 Sir Thomas Herbert, seduced by the richness of the country in 1627, wrote that it ‘equals, if not exceeds, any other Kingdom’, and Edward Lear, landing in Bombay in 1873, felt ‘nearly mad from sheer beauty and wonder … These hours are worth what you will.’

 Many of the items on display are from the Union Club Library, the contents of which were purchased by the University in 1964, mainly through the good offices of Professor Christopher Hughes, a specialist in political theory.
 The membership of the Union Club included many high-ranking military men and Hughes’ family had strong links with the military – he served in an Indian infantry regiment during World War II.

 Other items come from the collection of Victor Neuberg (1924-1996), whose father was an early member of the Theosophical Society and a close friend of Aleister Crowley, and from the Transport History Collection – the beautiful folder of maps, which were used by the Viceroy, Lord Curzon, are an example.

-The exhibition runs from 8 February until 27 May 2016 in the basement of the David Wilson Library, and may be viewed during the Library's staffed opening hours.
+The exhibition runs from 8 June until 30 September 2016 in the basement of the David Wilson Library, and may be viewed during the Library's staffed opening hours.
 Entry to the Library is free but security controlled.
 Ask for admission to the Special Collections exhibition at reception.